grafana/k6-benchmarks/README.md

 [Outbound Data Transfer is expensive in AWS EC2](https://www.cloudmanagementinsider.com/data-transfer-costs-everything-you-need-to-know/).
 The price ranges between 0.08 to 0.20 per GB depending on the region.
 If you use the cheapest region the cost is about $0.080 per GB.
 Uploading 1TB therefore costs about $80.
 Long running test can cost several hundreds of dollars in data transfer alone.

+# Script preparation

+1. edit main.js (or symlink it)
+2. npm run-script webpack
+3. Your script is in build/script.es5.js